Active travel

 Road safety and active travel

-Safety is the number one priority when children are using active transport to get to and from school.
-It is usually the number one concern for parents, but if you are aware of the road safety features ahead of time and practice behaviours with your child, cycling or walking to school can be a very safe activity.
+Safety is the number one priority when children use active transport travelling to and from school.
+If you and your child are aware of road safety features ahead of time and practice safe behaviours, cycling or walking to school can be a very safe activity.

 If your child is under 10 years old:

-• where possible, always try to find a pedestrian crossing, a set of traffic lights or a school crossing supervisor
+- use a pedestrian crossing, a set of traffic lights or a school crossing supervisor where possible

-• allow your child to cycle in a safe place away from roads and driveways.
+- allow your child to cycle on a safe route away from roads and driveways.

 If your child is over 10 years old:

-• make sure they always wear a bike helmet that complies with Australian and New Zealand safety standards.
+- they should always wear a bike helmet that complies with Australian and New Zealand safety standards.